eelegiap/cambridge-5-nlp/README.md

 # cambridge-5-nlp
-Code for parsing journal entries relating to the Cambridge 5 Spy Ring during WWII.
+Code for natural language processing of journal entries about the Cambridge 5 Spy Ring during WWII.